bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. TCP Input Engine
         It gets packages of data via TCP, handles them and produces series of events to T-streams.
 It can be used to program arbitrary TCP protocol recognition.
 2. Regular Processing Engine
-        It gets events from Apache Kafka or T-stream input streams and produces results to T-Stream output streams.
+        It gets events from Apache Kafka or T-stream and produces results to T-stream.
 3. Batch Processing Engine
         It gets events from T-stream input streams, organizes them in batches and produces the results to T-stream output streams.
 4. Output Engine
-         - ElasticSearch Output Engine - allows creating output endpoint and place processing results to Elasticsearch index.
+         - ElasticSearch Output Engine - allows creating output endpoint and place processing results to Elasticsearch.
-	 - SQL database Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle tables.
+	 - SQL database Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle.

 Engines should be uploaded as a .JAR file under the :ref:`CustomFiles` section in the "Custom Jars" tab.

-After an engine is uploaded and a corresponding config settings file appears in the «Configuration» section, a module can be uploaded.
+After an engine is uploaded and the corresponding configurations appear in the "Configuration" section, a module can be uploaded.

-.. note:: Read more about necessary configuration settings in the `Configuration`_ section below.
+.. note:: Read more about necessary configurations in the `Configuration`_ section below.

 Click the "Upload Module" button and select a .JAR file in the window to upload.
 Press "Open" and wait for a few seconds till the module is uploaded.